We combine excellence in research and teaching with practical, experimental approaches to deliver real world impact.

-The School provides access to state of the art services and facilities for all its students, including dedicated teaching laboratories, individual supervision, mentoring by a member of academic staff and access to our Knowledge Business Centre (KBC) which links with over 500 ICT related businesses to provide an invaluable resource for finding employment or starting your own company.
+The School provides access to state-of-the-art facilities and services for all of our students, including dedicated teaching laboratories, individual supervision, and mentoring by members of academic staff.
+In addition, you will receive access to our Knowledge Business Centre (KBC), which links with over 500 ICT related businesses to provide an invaluable resource for finding employment or starting your own company.

-We welcome applications for registration for the degrees of PhD (3 years full-time, 4-6 years part-time), MPhil (2 years) and MSc (by Research, 1 year) in any of our research areas from well-qualified, able and enthusiastic students.
-In addition, we offer a PhD (Professional Route) for those with a track record of research in an industrial environment interested in gaining recognised doctoral qualification.
+We welcome applications for the degrees of PhD (3 years full-time, 4-6 years part-time), MPhil (2 years), and MSc (by Research, 1 year) in any of our research areas from well-qualified, able and enthusiastic students.
+In addition, we offer a PhD (Professional Route) for those with a track record of research in an industrial environment interested in gaining a recognised doctoral qualification.

 Studying for a research degree is a highly rewarding and challenging process.
-You'll work to become a leading expert in your topic area with regular contact and close individual supervision with your supervisor.
-You'll have the opportunity to engage with like-minded individuals, pushing forward at the very edge of the discipline.
-Active seminar programmes and state of the art facilities mean there's plenty of ideas and technologies to stimulate your development as a research scientist.
-Research skills courses help support you in learning to improve your scientific methods, written and verbal communication skills, to help you realise the maximum potential from your work.
-Annual progress review panels will help to keep your research on track.
+91% of our research is world-leading or internationally excellent, and under close supervision from our leading academics, you will work to become a leading expert in your topic area.
+You'll have the opportunity to engage with like-minded individuals, pushing forward at the very edge of the discipline, with active seminar programmes and cutting-edge facilities giving you plenty of ideas and technologies to stimulate your development as a research scientist.
+In addition, research skills courses support you to improve your scientific methods and communication skills, helping you realise your work’s maximum potential.
+Annual progress review panels will ensure that you keep your research on track.